 This course is an introduction to the concepts of physical science, astronomy and current space exploration.
 Topics include mechanics, heat, light, sound and the structure and evolution of the universe.
-Special attention is given to the development of the International Space Station.
 A minimal mathematical treatment is used.
 This course is primarily designed for non-science majors.
 There are three hours of lecture and two hours of laboratory each week.